Competitively orientable complete multipartite graphs: Proofs

-We now completely characterize sizes of partite sets of a $k$-partite tournament whose competition graph is complete when $k=2$ or $k \geq 7$ by Corollary~\ref{cor:no-biparte-complete} and Proposition~\ref{prop:k>=7-complete}.
-Accordingly, it remains to study $k$-partite tournaments whose competition graphs are complete for $ 3 \leq k \leq 6$.
-Especially, in the rest of this section, we characterize $6$-partite tournaments whose competition graphs are complete.
+Since $K_{1,1,1,1,1,1,1} \cong K_7$ and a competitive orientation of $K_7$ is given in Figure~\ref{fig:7-tournament-complete}, the following proposition is immediately true by Corollary~\ref{lem:making-multi-complete}. \begin{Prop} For each integer $k \ge 7$, any $k$-partite complete graph is competitively orientable. \end{Prop}

-The following lemma is obviously true by the definition of competition graph. \begin{Lem} Let $D$ be a nontrivial digraph whose competition graph is complete.
-If a vertex $v$ has indegree at most $1$ in $D$, then $C(D-v)$ is complete. \end{Lem}
+We now have completely characterized sizes of the partite sets of a competitive $k$-partite tournament for $k=2$ or $k \geq 7$ by Corollary~\ref{cor:no-biparte-complete} and Proposition~\ref{prop:k>=7-complete}.
+Accordingly, it remains to study competitive $k$-partite tournaments for $ 3 \leq k \leq 6$.
+Especially, in the rest of this section, we characterize competitively orientable complete $6$-partite graphs.

-\begin{Prop} Let $D$ be a $k$-partite tournament for some positive integer $k\geq 3$ whose competition graph is complete with the partite sets $V_1, \ldots, V_k$.
-Then there exists a $k$-partite tournament $D^*$ with the partite sets $V_1, \ldots, V_k$ such that $C(D^*)$ is complete and each vertex in $D^*$ has indegree at least $2$. \end{Prop}
+\begin{Prop} Let $D$ be a competitive $k$-partite tournament for some positive integer $k\geq 3$ with the partite sets $V_1, \ldots, V_k$.
+Then there exists a competitive $k$-partite tournament $D^*$ with the partite sets $V_1, \ldots, V_k$ such that each vertex in $D^*$ has indegree at least $2$. \end{Prop}